kevtiq/storive/README.md

 ## Advanced options and examples

 ### Nested and asynchronous reduce functions

+Using storive, you can easily subscribe logical flows that trigger other changes.
+For instance, running an asynchronous fetch operation and store the response/error in the store.

 ```js
 // nested event can come in handy for async operations